Venice Simplon-Orient-Express: Mainland Europe train

 The Lx sleeping cars were refurbished in Ostend by the CIWL workshops, while the rest at the Hansa carriage works in Bremen.
 The renovation was made with some technical modifications, to match today's safety and comfort requests, for example the dining cars were fitted with modern kitchens.
 They have also become air-conditioned, which was introduced in 2017 even in the sleeping cars.
 In the mid-2000s the original bogies were changed to brand new ones to achieve higher speeds (160 km/h instead of 140 km/h).

-The train has no dedicated motive power, haulage is provided in every country by the respective state railways with conventional electric and diesel locomotives designated for express and InterCity trains.
+The train has no dedicated motive power, haulage is provided in every country by the respective state railways - except Belgium and Netherlands, where it's run by the company Train Charter, using the locomotives of the private freight operator Lineas - with conventional electric and diesel locomotives designated for express and InterCity trains.
 The only known steam traction took place 2017 in Hungary - however, only within Budapest - by a MÁV Class 424.

-In 2022-2023 due to the delayed inspection of the staff sleepers, a Trenitalia couchette car was added like substitute, but only on the classic Calais - Venice route and to Amsterdam.
+In 2022 and 2023, due to the delayed inspection of the staff sleepers, a Trenitalia couchette car was added as a substitute, but only on the classic Calais–Venice route and to Amsterdam.